SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-plinksie/README.md

 Hey there! 🌟 I’m Paulina, and I’m new to coding.
 I hope this little project helps you out or at least gives you a chuckle.
 Happy coding!

+PLEASE VIEW THE PRESNTATION TO UNDERSTAND THE PROCESS: https://prezi.com/view/7wQPI4MyTFAfOqt4CSyB/

 With this task ive decided decided to build a simple palindrome checker.
 This project helps you see if a word or phrase reads the same backward as forward (like “racecar” or “A man, a plan, a canal, Panama!”).
 It’s a fun little project and I’m excited to share it with you! (sorry for all the pink)

 What This Does